-- Bangor Psychology is 50+ yeas old (born in ‘63), putting it amongst the oldest in the UK.
+Bangor Psychology was established in 1963 making it amongst the oldest in the UK

-- There are many specialist research labs including a 3T MRI scanner, TMS Labs, EEG facilities and a brain anatomy laboratory
+We have many specialist research labs including an MRI scanner, TMS Labs, EEG facilities and a human brain anatomy laboratory

 As an early career researcher with us you will also be trained to teach as part of our extensive professional development curriculum and play a key role in the School's teaching mission.
 This gives you the skills and experiences necessary to pursue a career in academia.